oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 enumeration.
 This expansion can simplify specifications that do not require the more general MapOf type, and improve robustness by limiting Map keys to a known set.

-Example: given an Enumerated type Channel, expansion replaces the MapOf definition with the explicit Map shown above.
+Example: given an Enumerated type Channel, expansion replaces the following MapOf definition with the explicit Map shown above.

     Pixel = MapOf(Channel, Integer)